syseleven/grav-docs-metakube/pages/03.Tutorials/13.configure-a-load-balancer/default.en.md

 You need to have `python-openstackclient` and `python-octaviaclient` installed on your workstation (which includes the `neutron` binary).
 See the [SysEleven Stack documentation](https://doc.syselevenstack.com/en/tutorials/openstack-cli/) for more information on how to install these.

+!!!
+Please not that the minimum required OpenStack client version to work with the SysEleven Stack is 3.13.x.
+!!!
+Please make sure to install the latest stable version.

 ## Configuring the LB Security Group

 Start by creating the LBaaS security group and allow the needed ports